misirio/dbsandboxer/README.md

 ## The Solution

-DbSandboxer gives each test its own database copy in ~50ms using PostgreSQL's template databases:
+DbSandboxer gives each test its own database copy in ~50ms using PostgreSQL template databases or SQLite file snapshots:

 ```java
 @Test